-This site is owned and operated by Xpertdoc Technologies Inc. (“Xpertdoc”).
-Your privacy on the Internet is of the utmost importance to us.
-At Xpertdoc, we want to make your experience online satisfying and safe.
+Your privacy is of the utmost importance to us.
+That is why we want to make your experience online safe and secure.

-Because we gather certain types of information about our users, we feel you should fully understand our policy and the terms and conditions surrounding the capture and use of that information.
+As we gather certain types of information about our users, you should fully read and understand our policy and the terms and conditions surrounding the capture and use of that information.
 This privacy statement discloses what information we gather and how we use it.

 For privacy and/or General Data Protection Regulation (GDPR) matters, please contact us: